WarioWare: Touched!: Development and release

 The game, developed by Intelligent Systems and Nintendo SPD, began its development during the development of WarioWare: Twisted!.
 The team working on Twisted! was split in two; one to continue work on Twisted! and the other to begin Touched!.
 In the game's inception, the development team wanted to use the technology of the Nintendo DS in the next iteration of the series like how Twisted! uses game cartridge's vibrating structure gyroscope as a key game mechanic.
 The game was first revealed alongside the first Nintendo DS public demonstration in the form of a short demo.

 Touched! was produced by Yoshio Sakamoto and Ryoichi Kitanishi and directed by Goro Abe, Taku Sugioka and Teruyuki Hirosawa.
 The game's music was composed by Masanobu Matsunaga and Yashuhisa Baba.

-Published worldwide by Nintendo, it was released as a launch title for the Nintendo DS in Japan on December 2, 2004, among Super Mario 64 DS and other titles.
-It was released two months later in North America on February 14, 2005, and in Australia on February 24, 2005, as the second first-party title published on the system for the regions.
+Published worldwide by Nintendo, it was released as a launch title for the Nintendo DS in Japan on December 2, 2004, alongside Super Mario 64 DS and other titles.
+It was released two months later in North America on February 14, 2005, and in Australia on February 24, as the second first-party title published on the system for the regions.
 It was released on March 11 in Europe in the same year, as a launch title for the region.
 It is the third installment of the series, and the first of three to be released on the Nintendo DS.

 The game was re-released on the Wii U as part of its Virtual Console service in Europe and Australia on April 2, 2015, on April 9 in North America and on April 15 in Japan in the same year.
 It was released on the Nintendo 3DS as a limited-time reward for My Nintendo members on March 17, 2016, in Japan and March 31 of the same year in North America, Europe and Australia.